fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/groupby.md

 > It is mandatory to set the unit using `timeUnit` attribute at the time of date/time grouping.

-Syntax to apply `timeUnit` attribute is:
+Refer to the code below:

 ```
 column: 'OrderDate',